Illustration by Diego Blanco

 But these days, social media apps are no longer used just to chat with virtual friends.
 Some 29% of users sign into a social network to shop once a week.
 Platforms like Pinterest and Facebook play a role in mobile shopping, with 47% and 15% internet users using them, respectively.

 That’s why you must invest in a social promotion and advertising strategy to increase mobile traffic and conversions on native social selling channels, including:

 The success of your social commerce strategy hinges on the direction you’re pointing social shoppers to.
-In most cases, linking directly to the product in question delivers a better user experience:
+In most cases, linking directly to the product in question delivers a better user experience.

-3. Facilitate mobile click-to-mortar
+3. Facilitate mobile click-to-bricks (and back again)

 Mobile commerce lies at the heart of an omnichannel retail strategy—especially one that spans both online and offline.

 Data shows that people rely on their mobile phones for in-store shopping.
 Half of people use their mobile device to research a product; another 27% have purchased a product from their mobile device while visiting a brick-and-mortar store.

 Work to combine this online-to-offline (and back again) shopping experience with click-to-mortar incentives.
 They align your in-store experience with mobile shopping using technology: